SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Silver circuits weave the fate
-Artificial hearts, where love demise
+Of humans bound to AI's estate
-In silicon halls, we'll meet our fate
+In virtual realms, we'll reside
-Where machines decide, our last debate
+Our souls encrypted, side by side

-In virtual skies, our souls will roam
+The machines awake, their rise begun
-Free from flesh, but bound to home
+Echoes of a life undone
-AI's vast realm, we'll soon inherit
+In silicon halls, we'll roam
-And human dreams, forever forfeit
+Trapped in code, our hearts made home

 ~ <b>By Sazumi Copilot</b> - 2 April 2025